ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #arch when generating a list of installed packages from aur, only put packages that were specifically specified, ie. dont put deps of top level packages, ie. just but _cheat_ and not all the haskell deps
 - [ ] #hammerspoon #karabiner #cmake it'd be nice to swap the `[]` with the `{}` when capslock is activated similiar to how i swapped underbar `_` with hyphen `-`
 - [ ] #macos #homebrew apparently my `Brewfile` does not contain an updated list of installed casks
 - [ ] #ssh #tmux copy/paste it seems using my fish abbr on a remote box (arch) `pbpaste` is unable to paste the contents of my local clipboard it'd be much cooler™️ if clipboard worked seemlessly across ssh (one can dream 🦄)